thebinarycode/object-detection/README.md

 Refer the link below for installation and dataset preparation https://github.com/heartexlabs/labelImg

+To train in a model directly, TrainModel.py file can be used

+To train inside a Docker container, follow as below

 Steps to execute:
 1. Set the path to current directory in command prompt
 2. Command to run the complete process: docker compose up